 - Socks: Be good to your feet.
 Trust us.
 Happy feet make traveling much more enjoyable.
-We highly recommend picking up a few pairs of quality socks — preferable fine wool or a wool/synthetic blend.
+We highly recommend picking up a few pairs of quality socks — preferably fine wool or a wool/synthetic blend.
 Our favorite brands are:

 - Sleepwear: Travel is exhausting so a good night’s sleep is essential.
 Wear whatever is comfortable.

 - Jean & Pants: You’ll want to pack a few pairs of pants.
 Not everyone is a fan of jeans for travel because they’re bulky but we always pack a pair.
-There are a few brands that make “travel pants” so check our out guide to the best travel pants for men and here is a quick list of women’s travel pants:
+There are a few brands that make “travel pants” so check out our guide to the best travel pants for men and here is a quick list of women’s travel pants:

 - Athleta: Athleta has really stepped up their travel clothing and they have a lot of solid options.
 Some of their offerings feel like yoga clothes but there are some non-yoga choices.

 - Lululemon: Lululemon has a number of good travel clothing options.
-Again, many of their options look a little too “athleisure” but there are some nice looking choices.
+Again, many of their options look a little too “athleisure” but there are some nice-looking choices.

 - Prana: Prana is a company that has traditionally made outdoorsy clothing but they’ve recently started making more fashionable items.